CVHvn/Mario_NGU/README.md

   - You can tuning hyperparameters.
   - You can apply new network architectures (like attention, Resnet), maybe it work?
   - Try to improve R2D2 implement (especially when there are multiple machines or servers because R2D2 is designed to run in parallel on multiple servers instead of 1 machine like the way I implemented PPO).

+* Num environments, num policies?

+  - NGU separates num policies (N=32) and num envs (256).
+This means 8 envs for 1 policy.
+They also distribute training across many different computers, so it's very fast.
+I can't set num envs = 256 because it's too slow and exceeds the budget.
+  - The original NGU uses R2D2.
+From what I understand, setting num actors to 256 prevents the model from overfitting in the replay buffer (actors push data in very quickly).
+This might not seriously affect PPO because it's online learning (although 256 might actually perform better than 32?).

 ## Discussion